St Paul the Apostle was born in 5 AD in Tarsus, Cilicia, Roman Empire (modern-day Turkey).

 We go as members of a Church that has received a tradition to meet Jesus who gave it to us.
 Thus St. Paul heard from God himself, and thus we believe today.

-After the conversion of St Paul he began his ministry of preaching the work in around the area of Mediterrenian.
+After the conversion of St Paul, he began his ministry of preaching the work in and around the area of the Mediterranean.

-During this journey of Christianity, he wrote letter which become books of the Bible to several areas.
-He later died in 67 AD in Roman Empire.
+During this journey of Christianity, he wrote letters which became books of the Bible in several areas.
+He later died in 67 AD in the Roman Empire.

 St Paul the Apostle’s Birth